clojure/brew-install/README.md

 brew-install
 =====================================

-The brew-install project is used to create a brew formula for installation on the Mac.
+The brew-install project is used to create a brew formula for installing clojure scripts on the Mac.
 The outputs of this project are a tar file (versioned) and a brew formula (clojure.rb), suitable for updating in the brew central tap.

 The tar file contains:

-* install-clj jar - an uberjar including clojure-install and all its dep jars
+* clojure-scripts jar - an uberjar for constructing classpaths via tools.deps
-* clj.props - the initial file of dep properties to install (Clojure, spec, tools.deps)
+* deps.edn - the initial user deps.edn file
-* install-clj script - just invokes the installer from clojure-install
+* clojure script - the main Clojure runner
-* clj script - the main user-facing Clojure runner (pulled from tools.deps.alpha)
+* clj script - a clojure wrapper for interactive repl use (adds rlwrap)

 ## Updating versions

-The installer version is defined by the pom.xml project version.
-It should be updated only by running script/build/update_version.
+The clojure-scripts version is defined by the pom.xml project version.
+It should be updated only by running script/build/update_version (the build does this automatically).

-The Clojure, spec, and tools.deps.alpha versions to include in the brew installer are defined in the pom.xml as properties and make their way from there into all the other files via several means.
+The Clojure and tools.deps.alpha versions to include in the clojure-scripts are defined in the pom.xml as properties and make their way from there into all the other files via several means.